Tips and wisdom for relieving toothaches and sensitive gums

 Using a natural soft-bristled toothbrush will result in less toothbrush abrasion to the tooth surface and less irritation to the gums.
 Brush gently around the gum line to avoid removing gum tissue.

-Avoid fluoride toothpaste like the plague, and make your own natural, non-toxic tooth powder by simply mixing Sea Salt with bicarbonate of soda and essential Peppermint Oil.
-For convenience or to remove guess work, purchase my Tooth Fairy Tooth Powder.
+It's a good idea to make your own natural, fluoride-free tooth powder by simply mixing Sea Salt with bicarbonate of soda and essential Peppermint Oil.
+Or for convenience, you can our Tooth Fairy Tooth Powder.

 Tooth aches and gum irritations can be minimised by practising good oral hygiene on a consistent basis and by being mindful of your diet to avoid foods that promote weak gums and tooth decay.